What Is Delay Of Game In Hockey?

 Can a delay of game result in a bench minor penalty?

 Yes, a team can receive a bench minor penalty for delaying the game.
 This can happen when too many players from a team enter the game at once.
 As a result, one of their players is forced to come off the ice for two minutes.
 A home team can also receive a bench minor penalty when objects are thrown on the ice and the game has to stop, or a coach makes an unsuccessful challenge.

 Should the puck over-the-glass rule exist?

-When a defensive player sends the puck over the glass (with no deflections) in their defensive zone, they are called for a delay of game penalty.
+There is often debate over whether or not a delay of game penalty should be assessed to defensive players who send the puck over the glass.
+The rule currently states that when a defensive player sends the puck over the glass (with no deflections) in their defensive zone, they are called for a delay of game penalty.
 The problem with this rule is that it does not account for defensive players accidentally sending the puck out of play.
 Most times, defensive players do not intentionally shoot the puck over the glass because it is a useless way to penalize their team.

 What does it mean when a goalie freezes the puck?

 When a goalie “freezes” the puck, they essentially hold onto it instead of passing it to one of their teammates.
 When the goalie is facing pressure and freezes the puck, play will be stopped, and a face-off will take place at the closest face-off dot in their defensive zone.
 However, if a goalie is not facing pressure and freezes the puck instead of passing, they can be called for a delay of game penalty.